 - Medical supervised detox under the care of experienced addiction recovery experts is much safer, more comfortable, and exponentially more effective

-When an individual becomes dependent to a particular substance or alcohol their body begins to expect the presence of the substance at all times.
-During addiction, the abused substance is continually in the blood stream and as such the body begins to make adjustments.
+When an individual becomes dependent on a particular substance or alcohol their body begins to expect the presence of the substance at all times.
+During addiction, the abused substance is continually in the bloodstream and as such the body begins to make adjustments.

 For example, the body may begin producing additional chemicals or may begin reducing the production of some of the body’s vital chemicals.
 Should an addict choose to abruptly stop using drugs/alcohol, withdrawal symptoms will be quiet severe.
 Furthermore, should the individual be inflicted with a co-occurring mental health disorder (such as depression or anxiety), these underlying medical conditions could cause further discomfort and complications.